keepthrifty/keepthrifty.github.io/work-with-me.md

 description: "Want to Work with Chris from Keep Thrifty?
 Speaking, coaching, and collaboration - it's all here."
 image: /img/teamwork.jpg
 permalink: /work-with-me/
-comments: false
 ---

 Want to work with me on something?
 Check out your options below.
 If you're interested in any of these, reach out using the contact form at the bottom.

 ## Coaching

-I'd love to help you tackle your financial and life challenges.
-Whether you've got a targeted question or want to talk on an ongoing basis to work toward a goal, count me in.
-Typical topics include: goal-setting, minimalism, financial coaching, budgeting, and spreadsheets.
+Got a burning question about your finances?
+Need help putting together an awesome spreadsheet?
+Hoping to figure out your hopes and dreams and build a plan to work toward them?
+Just want to hear what I really sound like?

-If you're interested or want to learn more, use the contact form below and provide a brief description of what you'd like to work on.
+Use the contact form below and provide a brief description of what you'd like to work on.
+We can chat on the phone or use Skype or Google Hangouts - whatever works best for you!

 <div class="work--price">$95 per half-hour</div>

-## Media Requests

-Got a podcast or writing an article or book?
-Let me know if you'd like me to chime in using the form at the bottom.

 ## Speaking Engagements

-I'm open for speaking engagements for your group, business, or conference.
-Use the contact form below to reach out.
-We'll talk about what you're looking for and how I can help!
+I'm available for speaking engagements for your group, business, or conference.
+I can present in a lecture-style format or run interactive workshops.

-<div class="work--price">Price depends on event</div>
+I'm happy to present on a variety of topics.
+Here are some examples:

+- Building a Robust Budget
+- Personal Finance Spreadsheets
+- Creating Shared Goals in Your Marriage
+- Understanding Loans and Payments

 ## Contributing to Keep Thrifty (Guest Posts)